-- (3) Establishing and updating, as necessary, policies, procedures, and practices that ensure the use of full and open competition and the appropriate use of performance-based contracting. - (4) Approving contractor salaries that exceed the USAID Contractor Salary Threshold (302.3.8.4).

-c.
-The Head of the Contracting Activity (HCA), as defined in AIDAR 702.170-10, is responsible for:

-- (1) Procuring supplies and services necessary to carry out the activities for which they are responsible, including executing contracts within the authorities specified in AIDAR subpart 701.601. - (2) Establishing procurement policies, procedures, and standards appropriate for the activities, subject to the policy stated in this chapter.

-d.
-The Suspending and Debarring Official (SDO), (AIDAR 709.4), suspends or debars individuals and entities from participating in government-funded contracts in accordance with FAR Part 9, when such action is in the public interest.

-e.
-The Bureau for Management, Office of Acquisition & Assistance (M/OAA), is responsible for:

-- (1) Developing, issuing, and maintaining the Agency's acquisition regulations, procedures, and standards, in accordance with established Agency delegations and requirements. - (2) Evaluating the Agency's procurement system, providing recommendations to the Procurement Executive regarding the certifications specified in 302.2.b(1), and providing technical support to overseas Contracting Officers.

-f.
-The Contract Review Board is responsible for reviewing solicitations and award documents exceeding \$25 million for acquisitions, consistent with the policy found in 302.3.4.4.

-g.
-Contracting Officers (COs) and Negotiators are responsible for entering into, administering, and terminating USAID-direct contracts in accordance with the limitations of their delegated authority, policy directives, and required procedures.
+- (3) Establishing and updating, as necessary, policies, procedures, and practices that ensure the use of full and open competition and the appropriate use of performance-based contracting. - (4) Approving contractor salaries that exceed the USAID Contractor Salary Threshold (302.3.8.4). - c.
+The Head of the Contracting Activity (HCA), as defined in AIDAR 702.170-10, is responsible for: - (1) Procuring supplies and services necessary to carry out the activities for which they are responsible, including executing contracts within the authorities specified in AIDAR subpart 701.601. - (2) Establishing procurement policies, procedures, and standards appropriate for the activities, subject to the policy stated in this chapter. - d.
+The Suspending and Debarring Official (SDO), (AIDAR 709.4), suspends or debars individuals and entities from participating in government-funded contracts in accordance with FAR Part 9, when such action is in the public interest. - e.
+The Bureau for Management, Office of Acquisition & Assistance (M/OAA), is responsible for: - (1) Developing, issuing, and maintaining the Agency's acquisition regulations, procedures, and standards, in accordance with established Agency delegations and requirements. - (2) Evaluating the Agency's procurement system, providing recommendations to the Procurement Executive regarding the certifications specified in 302.2.b(1), and providing technical support to overseas Contracting Officers. - f.
+The Contract Review Board is responsible for reviewing solicitations and award documents exceeding \$25 million for acquisitions, consistent with the policy found in 302.3.4.4. - g.
+Contracting Officers (COs) and Negotiators are responsible for entering into, administering, and terminating USAID-direct contracts in accordance with the limitations of their delegated authority, policy directives, and required procedures. - h.

-h.
 The Planner is responsible for drafting a procurement request, including the Statement of Work, Statement of Objectives, or Performance-Based Work Statement, and appropriate evaluation criteria.

-i.
-The Contracting Officer's Representative (COR), generally from the technical office sponsoring the contract activity, is designated by the Contracting Officer and is responsible for the technical oversight and administration of the activity.

-302.3 POLICY DIRECTIVES AND REQUIRED PROCEDURES

-302.3.1 Summary of Acquisition Policies, Regulations, and Procedures

-302.3.1.1 Applicability of Regulations, Policies and Related Guidance Effective Date: 08/06/2013
+- i.
+The Contracting Officer's Representative (COR), generally from the technical office sponsoring the contract activity, is designated by the Contracting Officer and is responsible for the technical oversight and administration of the activity. - j.
+The Chief of the Contracting Office (CCO), as defined in section 302.6, performs the functions and responsibilities designated by the FAR. - 302.3 POLICY DIRECTIVES AND REQUIRED PROCEDURES - 302.3.1 Summary of Acquisition Policies, Regulations, and Procedures - 302.3.1.1 Applicability of Regulations, Policies and Related Guidance Effective Date: 08/06/2013